 What difficulties might be experienced by a student with Dyscalculia?

-- These students often experience difficulties with even basic mathematical or numerical tasks or processes such as adding, subtracting, multiplying or dividing.
-Students can also have difficulty knowing which mathematical process should be employed based on context.
+- These students often experience difficulties with basic mathematical or numerical tasks or processes such as adding, subtracting, multiplying or dividing.
+Students can also experience difficulty knowing which mathematical process should be employed based on context.

-- Other difficulties can include telling the time using an analogue watch or clock, handling money or calculating change.
+- Other challenges can include telling the time using an analogue watch or clock, handling money or calculating change.

 - There is a high incidence of co-diagnosis of dyslexia with dyscalculia.
-This obviously leads to greater difficulties for the student.
+This obviously leads to greater challenges for these students.

-- Students with dyscalculia will often suffer from a lack of confidence or low self-esteem as a result of previous experiences with trying to study maths.
+- Students with dyscalculia will often experience a lack of confidence or low self-esteem as a result of previous experiences with trying to study maths.

 What can you do to support these students?